-Licensor Licensee Description of Rights Granted Termination Date Johns Hopkins University Applied Physics Lab BullFrog AI, Inc. Worldwide, exclusive rights for therapeutics development and analytical services George Washington University BullFrog AI Holdings Worldwide, exclusive rights for therapeutics development Johns Hopkins University BullFrog AI Holdings Worldwide, exclusive rights for therapeutics development

-On February 7, 2018, we entered into a License Agreement (the "License Agreement") with The Johns Hopkins University Applied Physics Laboratory LLC, a Maryland limited liability company ("JHU").
-Pursuant to the License Agreement, JHUAPL granted the Company exclusive rights to intellectual property of JHU related to analytical services for applications in biological and chemical derived pharmaceutical therapeutics.
-The License Agreement provides for the grant of an exclusive, world-wide, royalty-bearing license by JHU to the Company, with the right to sublicense, in order to conduct research using the patent rights and know-how and to develop and commercialize products in the field using the patent rights and know-how.
+Licensor Licensee Description of Rights Granted Termination Date Johns Hopkins University Applied Physics Lab BullFrog AI, Inc. Worldwide, exclusive rights for therapeutics development and analytical services George Washington University BullFrog AI Holdings Worldwide, exclusive rights for therapeutics Johns Hopkins University BullFrog AI Holdings development Worldwide, exclusive rights for therapeutics development services for applications in biological and chemical derived pharmaceutical therapeutics.
+The License Agreement provides for the grant of an exclusive, world-wide, royaltybearing license by JHU to the Company, with the right to sublicense, in order to conduct research using the patent rights and know-how and to develop and commercialize products in the field using the patent rights and know-how.
 In consideration of the rights granted to the Company under the License Agreement, the Company granted JHU a five (5%) percent equity stake in the Company, which was diluted following subsequent priced financings.
-Under the terms of the License Agreement, the Company is required to use commercially reasonable efforts to meet certain development milestones and minimum net sales milestones, and JHU will be entitled to eight (8%) percent of net sales for the services provided by the Company in which the JHU license was utilized, as well as fifty (50%) percent of all sublicense revenues received by the Company.
+Under the terms of the License Agreement, the Company is required to use commercially reasonable efforts to meet certain development milestones and minimum net sales milestones, and JHU will be entitled to eight (8%) percent of net sales for the services provided by the Company in which the JHU license was utilized, as well as fifty (50%) percent of all sublicense received by the Company.
 In addition, the Company is required to pay JHU an annual maintenance fee of \$1,500.
 The Company is also obligated to make minimum annual payments.
 These minimum annual payments to JHU were amended in September 3, 2020 to \$20,000 in calendar year 2022, \$80,000 in calendar year 2023, \$300,000 in calendar year 2024, and \$300,000 in calendar year 2025 and each year thereafter, which may be offset against royalties paid by the Company for the year in which the minimum annual royalty becomes due.